Fullmeals.

 Step 8: Combine Tempering with Paaye

-Carefully pour the hot tempering mixture over the cooked paaye in the main pot.
+Carefully pour the hot mixture over the cooked paaye in the main pot.
 Stir gently to combine.

 Step 9: Garnish and Serve